UTS-eResearch/hpc_examples/primes/README.txt

   $ qsub submit_typical.sh

+You can follow the progress of your running job with qstat.

+  $ qstat

+or

+  $ qstat -f job_id

+Once the job has finished you can get full information, as in the qstat command above, by using -x for "expired" jobs.

+  $ qstat -fx job_id

 Once you understand what the submission scripts do you can write your own submission scripts based on these.

+Remember: You should be using the /scratch directory for all large file reading and writing.

 Mike Lake
 August 2020